How Travel Agents Get Paid

 In some cases, travel agents have the flexibility to adjust the pricing of travel products to earn additional income or provide discounted rates to clients.

-See also What Travel Insurance Covers
+See also Where Travel In December

 Markup on Suppliers’ Rates